uw-unsat/jitterbug/README.md

 # Linux eBPF JIT verification

-This repository contains a tool for formally verifying the Linux RV64 BPF JIT that builds on our verification framework [Serval].
+This repository contains a tool for formally verifying the Linux BPF JITs that builds on our verification framework [Serval].

 We used this tool to find the bugs in the RV64 BPF JIT